Wheelchair and ECV Rentals

 Wheelchair and ECV Handicap Viewing Areas

-Being in a wheelchair or ECV can put you at a distinct disadvantage for seeing stage shows and parades.
+Being in a wheelchair and ECV can put you at a distinct disadvantage for seeing stage shows and parades.
 Disney provides special viewing areas that are accessible and provide a good view.
 These areas are roped off by cast members before the show and can only be used by handicapped guests and up to 6 members of their party.
 These viewing areas are available on a first come first served basis and may fill up.
 Cast members will be able to provide information on where viewing locations are and when they become available.

 Decorate your Wheelchair/ECV for special attention and fun.